japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 CAUTION: FIXME A diagram of a logical plan tree before and after the rule.

-Technically, `ReorderJoin` is a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ReorderJoin` is a link:spark-sql-catalyst-Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.

 [source, scala]
 ----